The True Story of the #HelpFlorida StartupBus

 I don’t write code, but like a true ‘hacker’ I throw duck tape and glue at the problems in life.

-I’m not hip enough to make beautiful images with my machine, but I love designing solutions.
+I’m not hip enough to call myself a designer, but I love designing solutions.

 The bus hustles.